yu-ming-chen/tp/docs/UserGuide.md

 You can sort your expenditures within a budget based on two different type of sorts:
 1. Sort by added date (Ordered from most recently created to least recently created)

-    > 📕 Note: If expenditures are created on the same date.
+    > 📕 If expenditures are created on the same date.
 They will be sorted by name within themselves.

 2. Sort by name of the expenditure (Ordered in alphabetical order (case-insensitive))